About the program

 Once selected, participants are matched up with a Reconnected Participant mentor, meet other participants and ReConnected Participants in their town when possible, begin volunteering at a local or national Hungarian organization, and complete The Essentials of Hungary: A Primer and Introduction Online Course, which includes moderated chat sessions and a group project.

-The birthright trip occurs mid-June to early July 2018, with the exact dates to be determined.
-Current year participants meet up in New York and depart the same evening to Budapest for the best two weeks of their life.
+The birthright trip occurs mid-June to early July 2019, with the exact dates to be determined.
+Current year participants meet up in New York and depart the same evening to Budapest for an amazing adventure.
 You can also go on ReConnect Transylvania – an optional 7-day, paid excursion - immediately following the trip.